-A Different Approach Stretching The hamstrings
+A Different Approach To Stretching The Hamstrings

 Stretching the hamstrings provides many benefits – including my personal favorite, low back relief!
 In the pursuit of flexibility, many of us accidentally go too far in our practice.
 It can be challenging to gauge where our limits are, and sometimes we reach them.
 Rather than feeling frustrated or ashamed about hurting yourself in yoga, just direct your attention to healing and maintaining health.
-In my early years as a yogi I tore my hamstring attachment near the sit bone, and with some diligence healed it up pretty quickly.
-However, I didn’t quite learn how to practice in a way that would maintain its integrity and as a result I tore it once again.
+In my early years as a yogi, I tore my hamstring attachment near the sit bone and with some diligence healed it up pretty quickly.
+However, I didn’t quite learn how to practice in a way that would maintain its integrity and as a result, I tore it once again.
 After my second tear I finally decided to find another way.
-In this video I go over the techniques I use to maintain hamstring integrity at the sit bone attachment point (just under the gluteus Maximus, buttocks muscles).
+In this video, I go over the techniques I use to maintain hamstring integrity at the sit bone attachment point (just under the gluteus Maximus, buttocks muscles).
 The idea is to become aware of the fact that most of us use gravity to stretch because quite simply it is easier to completely let go and not put in any effort.
 First I want to make the point that there is nothing wrong with passive stretching, and allowing gravity do the work for you.
 However, it is important to understand that the movement patterns in your body will only become stronger – whether they’re good or bad.
 Whenever you let your body do what it wants to do it will always default to patterns.
 Same is true with the mind, which is why meditation is such a powerful practice in re-wiring the patterns of our mind.
 Normally a thought arises and we react, neurons fire in a predetermined pattern, and this elicits a response in either a sequence of thoughts or actions.
-For example, someone in the middle of a city street raises their hand, your mind probably thinks “oh they are looking for a taxi”.
+For example, someone in the middle of a city street raises their hand, your mind probably thinks “oh they are looking for a taxi.”
 This is how the mind holds patterns.
-The body hold patterns in the exact same way.
+The body holds patterns in the exact same way.
 If we simply stretch without activating muscles, we will perpetuate our patterns.
 If our patterns serve us then this is absolutely OK, but if they do not, then we could easily cause injury.

 Facilitated Stretching For the Hamstrings

 The approach I like for the majority of my practice is active engagement.
 This means finding the muscles that tend to be asleep and weak and activating them.
 This also includes something called facilitated stretching.
 This refers to the process of activating the muscle or muscle group that is stretching.
 So in the case of a forward fold where the hamstrings are stretching, a facilitated stretch would involve activating the hamstrings.
 This is not an easy task.
 Most of us are only familiar with activating a muscle in order to create movement, but what if we activate the muscles and do not move?
 The benefit of this approach is that you do not have to sacrifice your flexibility while you re-pattern your body’s responses.
 Most people actually find a major increase of range of motion when using the facilitated stretch technique, because it “tricks” the muscle into a deep relaxation effect when you release the engagement – this is also known as PNF (proprioceptive neuromuscular facilitation).
-For most people this method is safer and more effective.
+For most people, this method is safer and more effective.
 The one thing to be mindful of is the amount of muscle activation you use.
 I suggest 15-30% engagement of the muscle that is stretching.
 If you engage muscles too strongly in a lengthened position you could transmit too much force to the joints, or run the risk of injuring parts of the muscle.
 Rather than intellectualizing what a facilitated stretch is, try practicing along with this video.
 If you are interested in practicing in this way, I highly recommend the workshop “Hips: Rock and Unlock ‘Em” as it is packed with this approach to flexibility.
 For a more in-depth study, check out the 12 class package called “The Breakthrough“.

 Step 1 - Align Thigh Bones

 Align the femur bones so they are vertical.
 There are many reasons for this.
-One reason is that the head of the femur (thigh bone) is most congruent in this position, meaning it has the most amount of space for range of motion to occur.
+One reason is that the head of the femur (thigh bone) is most congruent in this position, meaning it has the most amount of space for the range of motion to occur.
 The other reason I do this is to put weight in the hands so that the leg muscles aren’t involuntarily engaging – kind of like starting from a blank canvas.
 Put more weight in your hands and you can bypass a lot of holding patterns that might exist.
 Lastly, by leaning forward two things will happen: you will lengthen the calf muscles, and later on when you place the hands on the ground, your calves will activate in order to stop you from falling forward.
-This become a facilitated stretch for the calf’s without you having to even think about it.
+This becomes a facilitated stretch for the calves without you having to even think about it.

 Step 3: Lift Sit Bone

-Lifting the sit bones requires two muscle groups to activate; hip flexors, and low back muscles.
+Lifting the sit bones requires two muscle groups to activate; hip flexors and low back muscles.
 The low back muscles (Q.L, the Erector group) will arch the lumbar spine (low back) and pull the pelvis into anterior tilt (forward fold) which will lengthen the hamstrings upward away from where they attach at the back of the knees.
 The hip flexors will do the same with the added benefit of reciprocal inhibition (relaxing the hamstrings).
 This step, with hands on the chair, is what stretches the hamstrings without gravity.
 It is important to understand that you have a responsibility to observe the level of stretch sensation in the hamstrings while you do this.
-If your low back and hip flexors are strong you may over power the hamstrings and cause an overstretch.
-For this reason it is beneficial to only go about 60% of the way into the stretch sensation.
+If your low back and hip flexors are strong you may overpower the hamstrings and cause an overstretch.
+For this reason, it is beneficial to only go about 60% of the way into the stretch sensation.

 Step 2: Internal Rotation

 Pressing the backs of the legs apart will initiate internal rotation of the thigh bones.
 When moving into a forward fold, if the objective is to lengthen the hamstrings, it is incredibly helpful to rotate the thigh bones inward because it initiates the tip of the pelvis forward (anterior tilt).
 With this cue, the typical muscles that activate are the abductor group (gluteus medium, gluteus minimus, and tensor fascia lattae, aka T.F.L).
-Activating the T.F.L in particular is helpful because it is also a hip flexor and internal rotator.
+Activating the T.F.L, in particular, is helpful because it is also a hip flexor and internal rotator.
 Activating the hip flexors and internal rotator reciprocally inhibits the external rotators of the buttocks.
 Reciprocal Inhibition simply means when you activate a muscle group, the opposing muscle group relaxes and lengthens – this is the opposite concept of facilitated stretching.

 Step 4: Facilitated Stretch